Lloyd L. Burke: Hill 200

 Burke abandoned the dirt berm by crawling off to the side, where he found cover in a gully.
 The gully itself ended further up Hill 200 at a Korean burial mound.
 After edging his way up the hill, Burke peeked over the top of the burial mound.
-He saw the main Chinese trench, which was approximately 100 yd away.
-The trench was covered in enfilade, was curved around the hill and contained many Chinese troops.
+He saw the main PVA trench, which was approximately 100 yd away.
+The trench was covered in enfilade, was curved around the hill and contained many PVA troops.
 Surprisingly, the Chinese were relaxing, with some of them talking, sitting, and laughing, while others were throwing grenades and firing mortars.
 Burke went down the gully to Company G's position and told Sergeant Arthur Foster, the senior NCO, "Get'em ready to attack when I give you the signal!"
-Burke then dragged the last functioning Browning model 1919 machine gun and three cans of ammunition back up the hill.
+Burke then dragged the last functioning M1919 Browning machine gun and three cans of ammunition back up the hill.
 On top of the burial mound, he mounted the machine gun, set the screw to free traverse, and prepared his 250-round ammunition box.
-He began firing at the nearest part of the Chinese trench where the mortars were located.
+He began firing at the nearest part of the PVA trench where the mortars were located.
 After Burke shot at all of the Chinese mortar squads, he then fired upon a machine gun emplacement.
-Afterwards, Burke fired up and down the trench at Chinese soldiers too shocked to react.
+Afterwards, Burke fired up and down the trench at PVA soldiers too shocked to react.
 Eventually, the Chinese fled down the trench in a panic.
 Burke continued to fire until his Browning jammed.
 While he attempted to clear his weapon, an enemy soldier started throwing grenades at him.
-Burke not only ignored this, he also ignored the grenade fragments that tore open the back of his hand.
+Burke ignored this, as well as grenade fragments that tore open the back of his hand.
 Eventually, Burke was able to clear his weapon and kill the Chinese grenadier.

 Meanwhile, Sergeant Foster led a small group to Burke's location and was told by Burke to provide extra firepower.
-Burke and the others were convinced that they were under siege from a full-sized force instead of a few adamant skirmishers.
-As the Chinese retreated, Burke wrapped his field jacket around the Browning's hot barrel sleeve and tore the 31-pound weapon off its tripod.
+Burke and the others were convinced that they were under siege from a full-sized force instead of a few determined skirmishers.
+As the PVA retreated, Burke wrapped his field jacket around the Browning's hot barrel sleeve and tore the 31-pound weapon off its tripod.
 He then wrapped the ammunition belt around his body, walked towards the trench, and fired upon retreating units.
 Foster and his men followed.
 When Burke ran out of Browning ammunition, he used his .45 automatic and grenades in order to clear out bunkers.
-At Hill 200, Burke killed over 100 men and decimated two mortar emplacements and three machine gun nests.
+At Hill 200, Burke killed over 100 men and destroyed two mortar emplacements and three machine gun nests.
 For his actions, he was awarded the Medal of Honor at a White House ceremony on April 11, 1952.